v-eenay/tournament-tracker/TrackerUI/README.md

 ## How to Run

-1. Ensure the `TrackerLibrary` is built and its dependencies are correctly referenced.
+1. Ensure the `TrackerLibrary` (with its completed data connectors) is built and its dependencies are correctly referenced.
 2. Ensure the database (MySQL) is set up as per the `Database/README.md` and `TournamentTracker.sql` schema.
 3. Update `appsettings.json` with the correct database connection string if necessary.
 4. Build and run the `TrackerUI` project from Visual Studio or using the .NET CLI.